geomatics-io/ObjectListView/cs/trunk/docs/blog4.rst

 Everyone loves the `TreeListView`.
 It looks nice, and for a certain class of problem, it provides an elegant solution.
 It can be a little tricky to get it working in the first place, but once you have the knack, they are really quite simple.

 Once a `TreeListView` is working, the first request users will make is to make it rearrangeable -- drag this branch or row to somewhere else. `ObjectListView` has some nice support for drag and drop operations, and so  it should be easy to do that.
 But it isn't -- or at least, doesn't seem to be, judging from the number of emails and messages I receive about that topic.

 So I decided to build one from scratch to see exactly what needs to be done to make it work.
 The goal I want to reach is to have two `TreeListViews` where branches can be rearranged within the same tree or dragged between trees.

+Update April 2012: I have added code to show how to handle `CanDrop` and `Dropped` events from non-`ObjectListView` sources.
+In this example, we can accept drops from a `RichTextBox` (actually, it works for any other source of text).

 You can `download the source code from here`_.